birkland/ocfl/README.md

     cd ~/myRoot

 Copy some content into an OCFL object.
-For example, recursively copy the contents of the `/usr` directory into an OCFL object named `test:/usr`
+For example, recursively copy the contents of the `/usr` directory into an OCFL object named `test:stuff`

     ocfl cp -r /usr test:stuff